SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_AVP-2000.md

 ### Driver (Internal) Page

-This page contains parameters that are required by DataMiner or are necessary to validate the correct functioning of the driver.
+This page contains parameters that are required by DataMiner or are necessary to validate the correct functioning of the connector.

 It contains: